gooseberry/smoke/docs/games/arcane-dimensions.md

         cd ~/git/smoke/playbooks && ansible-playbook arcane_dimensions.yml

-!!!
-Info

-    Smoke will download the mod file from [Quaddicted](https://www.quaddicted.com) automatically.

-!!!
-Note
+## Playing Game

-    Once installed, you will find the following shortcuts in the *Linux apps* folder of the Launcher:
+Once installed, you can play this game by clicking the game icon on the ChromeOS Launcher.
+The following icons are created by this installer in the *Linux apps* folder of the Launcher listed as

 * Arcane Dimensions

 !!!
 Danger "Thank you"